Dream Euro Trip is about helping you plan, budget and live up your own dream Euro Trip

 I prefer semi-nomadic socially integrated travels to one-week holidays.
 I like to live in an apartment, shop were the locals shop and hangout where the locals hangout, rather than stay in hotels, eat in tourist restaurants and hangout in tourist enclaves.
 Two years of traveling around South East Asia made me figure out my own style of traveling.
 So when I and another friend were planning our one-month Euro Trip, I decided that this was not enough and that I wanted not just to travel but to live in Europe and experience the continent fully.
 I have always dreamed and planned of studying in Europe for my Masters anyway, so I put this plan into full gear and made it happen.
 My life was never the same ever since.

-I speak German (horribly) and I can curse in Polish, Swedish, French, Spanish, Danish, Norwegian, Dutch, Portuguese and Russian.
+Besides English and Filipino, I speak German (getting there!) and I can curse in Polish, Swedish, French, Spanish, Danish, Norwegian, Dutch, Portuguese and Russian.
 I am not really proud of this fact.

 I sponsor happiness.
 And I only associate myself with shiny, happy people.
 No one likes people whose main reasons for existence are to complain all day and troll the Earth as a total happiness black hole.
 That also applies in this website.
 No negatrons bullying other people in the comment section please.